Mountain goat meat - a specialty in Ninh Binh

 A Magical DIet

 Mountain snail diet is diversified but primarily plants, particularly precious Chinese herbs that grow wild in the caves and fissures of the limestone cliffs.
 Once caught, a chef will often wash the gastropod carefully – just enough to clean it but not lose the “traditional medicine” taste of its rare herb diet.
-The snails may then be prepared in a variety of ways, including grilled, fried with tamarind, steamed with lemongrass, and so on.
-However, a popular and simple way to prepare them is to steam with coconut water, lime leaf, and citronella for around 20-30 minutes and then serve with garlic fish sauce, chilly, ginger, sugar, and lemon.
+Chefs may prepare the snails in a variety of ways, including grilling, frying them with tamarind, steaming them with lemongrass, and more However, a popular and simple way to prepare them is to steam with coconut water, lime leaf, and citronella for around 20-30 minutes and then serve with garlic fish sauce, chilly, ginger, sugar, and lemon.

-Starting with the cool sweetness of bland coconut water mixed with the tantalizing taste of lime leaf and the mild spicy of citronella and chili, the snails should be chewed slowly, leaving a gentle aroma of the rare Chinese herbs on the palate.
-As our resident foody Grizz puts it: “it brings to mind trying to catch Moonbeams on a cold and lonely night, then realizing it’s an illusion and to instead just enjoy the dream-like beauty of the moment”
+The dish begins with the cool sweetness of fresh coconut water, mixed with the tantalizing taste of lime leaf and the mild spiciness of citronella and chili.
+Diners are encouraged to chew the snails slowly, letting the gentle aroma of rare Chinese herbs linger on the palate.
+As our resident foodie, Grizz, puts it: “It brings to mind trying to catch moonbeams on a cold and lonely night, then realizing it’s an illusion—and choosing instead to simply enjoy the dream-like beauty of the moment.”

 Eel with Arrowroot Vermicelli